giovanni-fusco/R-Geo-Soft-Models/README.md

 # R-Geo-Soft-Models
-Artificial Intelligence and Soft-Computing Models for Geographic Analysis
+Artificial Intelligence and Soft-Computing Models for Geographic Analysis on the R platform.

 Available models: